Downtown Madison's 'hairball' intersection redesign underway

 Downtown Madison’s ‘hairball’ intersection redesign underway

-MADISON, Wis. — A downtown intersection known for being kind of chaotic is getting reconstructed in the hopes of making it safer.
+MADISON, Wis. — A downtown intersection known for being chaotic is getting reconstructed in the hopes of making it safer.

 “A lot of people use this area and so we also recognize that it can be disruptive,” said City Engineering Public Information Officer Hannah Mohelnitzky.
 “We appreciate all the patience as we try to get this project done and done correctly.”